Shegun93/klasshour_solution/README.md

 ## Overview

-Klasshour RAGs (Retrieval-Augmented Generation System) is an intelligent learning assistant designed to help students receive **grounded, explainable answers** to their most difficult questions.
-Built with the needs of students in mind, the system bridges the gap between retrieval and reasoning by providing **context-aware**, **concept-driven**, and **digestible explanations** — not just answers.
+Klasshour RAGs (Retrieval-Augmented Generation System) is an intelligent learning assistant designed to help students receive grounded, explainable answers to their most difficult questions.
+Built with the needs of students in mind, the system bridges the gap between retrieval and reasoning by providing
+ - context-aware
+ - concept-driven
+ - digestible explanations — not just answers.

 ## 🧩 Key Features